 We've got Answers.
 Ask Phil

 The number of cases in relation to the population are still very low.
-As the others have mentioned, there's no evidence yet to suggest the strain has mutated... read more »almost 2 years ago
+As the others have mentioned, there's no evidence yet to suggest the strain has mutated... read more »over 2 years ago